 Design a Museum Display

-For this project, you'll set up a museum display that conveys how spectra are used in art conservation.
+For this project, you'll design a museum display that conveys how light, color, and spectra are used in art conservation.

 Chokha Painting Part 2: Paint Colors and Spectra

 Artwork.
-Art conservators have taken reflection spectra of different regions of interest, marked by the white and black squares.
+Art conservators have taken reflection spectra of different regions of interest (ROI), marked by labeled squares on the painting below.
 The wavelengths of light that are reflected by the paint in the visible part of the spectrum determines what color our eyes see.

 Spectrum Tool.
 View each "mystery pigment" spectrum and see if you can identify what color and region of interest it corresponds to in the painting.